 Encouraged by these improvements, tourism increased as people were drawn here, as they had been for more than 100 years, by the healing waters, excellent fishing and hunting, and beautiful scenery.
 Businesses turned from supplying the local farmers and loggers to serving the increasing numbers of visitors.
 Many of the tourist-oriented businesses in the village today are operating in historic structures, buildings that are more than 100 years old.
-Among them are structures now occupied: Los Ojos Bar and Grill, Jemez Mountain Views, Jemez Mountain Inn, Jemez Stage Stop, ABousleman home, Casa Blanca, and Jemez Springs Bath House.
+Among the structures now occupied: Los Ojos Bar and Grill, Jemez Mountain Views, Jemez Mountain Inn, Jemez Stage Stop, Abousleman home, Casa Blanca, and Jemez Springs Bath House.

 In addition to a world-wide reputation for its healing mineral springs, Jemez Springs gained recognition, and sometimes notoriety, as an ecumenical religious center.
 In addition to the historic Presbyterian and Catholic churches, the village has been home to two Catholic religious orders, Servants of the Paraclete and Handmaids of the Precious Blood, and the Bodhi Mandala Zen Center.

 Other businesses in Jemez Springs have a less lengthy history.
 For example, at one time the village had two gas stations.
 One set of pumps was at what is now Jemez Stage Stop.
 The other was at what is now Jemez Fine Arts Cooperative.
-That building has previously housed another art gallery, little theatre, and two gift shops.
+That building has previously housed another art gallery, little theater, and two gift shops.
 What was once a youth hostel now houses Weekends, a gift shop.
 Adjacent is the Jemez Canyon Inn owners’ residence, which once served as the infirmary for priests from the Servants of the Paraclete.
 The coffee shop has been a trading post and previous bakery.
 The brick building housing Jemez Artisans Cooperative Gallery was the post office from early 1960s to 1997.

 A great honor was bestowed on Jemez Springs in 1995 when it received the All-American City Award from the National Civic League, one of the smallest municipalities in the nation to be so honored.
 Then-mayor David Sanchez was one of four Village residents to make a presentation to the Award jury.
 He concluded his remarks by stating:

 For hundreds of years and even today, there still exist cultural barriers which must be studied and taken down.
 Jemez Springs has become a community that is planning for the future rather than reacting to the issues.
-The problem-solving process is working, and there is a dialog among its diverse populations rather than a monolog.
+The problem-solving process is working, and there is a dialog among its diverse populations rather than a monologue.
 For this ability to recognize their weaknesses, seek solutions and produce quantifiable results, I would ask for your consideration of Jemez Springs and all of the small communities across the country.
 (Jemez Thunder Supplement, August 1995.)